MicrosoftDocs/azure-devops-docs/docs/repos/git/gitquickstart.md

    ![Branches](_img/gitquickstart-vs2017/branches.png)

-1. Right-click the master branch and choose **New Local Branch From**
+1. Right-click the master branch and choose **New Local Branch From**.

    ![Creating a Local Branch off the Master branch in Visual Studio](_img/gitquickstart-vs2017/new-local-branch-menu.png)